-- The Whakatāne District Council considers the community's views and preferences in all decisions it makes. - For many proposals and decisions - but not all - the Council provides direct opportunities for the public to participate in the decisionmaking process. - The Council will seek public participation in the decisionmaking process when required by legislation, and for any other matters in relation to their degree of significance (importance). - Generally, the higher the degree of significance of a proposal or decision, the greater the level of community engagement that will be sought to inform the decision-making process. - Engagement will be tailored to meet the particular needs of each project, stakeholders and the situation, but some aspects of engagement will remain consistent, so that people know how and where to participate. - Alongside engagement on specific proposals and decisions (the focus of this Policy), there are many other ways to engage with, influence and provide feedback to Council on different matters.
+- Whakatāne District Council maintains ongoing engagement with the community, as well as Council's key partners and stakeholders.
+Council is committed to continually improving its engagement practices. - For many proposals and decisions, but not all, the Council provides direct opportunities for the public to participate in the decisionmaking process. - The Council will seek public participation in the decisionmaking process for any other matters in relation to their degree of significance (importance) and where required by legislation. - Generally, the higher the degree of significance of a proposal or decision, the greater the level of community engagement that will be sought to inform the decision-making process. - The Council will adopt different approaches and levels of engagement to meet the particular needs of each project, stakeholders and situation. - Alongside engagement on specific proposals and decisions (the focus of this Policy), there are many other ways to engage with, influence and provide feedback to Council on different matters.